 Because when it comes to a lockdown drill — or, in the absolute worst case, a real need to shelter in place — everything is different.
 He needs to act quickly, quietly and without questions.
 He doesn’t have warning or time to grab his headphones.

 That’s manageable if there’s an actual fire or a need to evacuate the school.
 A teacher can shepherd him along.
 She can talk him through his anxiety and get him safely out the door.

 But in a shelter-in-place situation, my son being frozen in place instead of ducking under his desk could be disastrous.
 Crossing the room to grab his noise-canceling headphones could put his life in danger.
 It could also endanger the teacher walking over to support him or calling across the room to answer his anxious questions.

-What does the school need to have in place to make sure kids like Benjamin are protected in these kinds of emergencies?
+- What does the school need to have in place to make sure kids like mine are protected in these kinds of emergencies?

 So far, I’ve only talked about these questions with my husband.
-But when Benjamin comes home talking about having a lockdown drill, it makes me realize it’s time to talk to him and his IEP team.
+But when my son comes home talking about having a lockdown drill, it makes me realize it’s time to talk to him and his IEP team.